arifkhan06091992/installation-tutorials/README.md

 ### AWS Tutorials
 1. [EC2 Instance](AWS-Tutorials/EC2-Instance/readme.md)

-changes from my side at local
+changes from my side at local for conflicts at local

 Changes made at server